top of page

 Right Angle Corner Frame

-Lush garden and visual drama weave through the existing bones of a Victorian terrace in Albert Park.
-Renovation of a Heritage - Listed Terrace
+Lush gardens and visual drama weave through the existing bones of a heritage-listed Victorian terrace in Albert Park.

 “This is the third time we have appointed Hindley & Co.
 We’ve worked with other architects in the past but found Anne to be particularly good at really listening to our needs, and then translating what she hears into architecture and interiors that are unexpected – richer, and more meaningful and inspirited than we’d hoped for.”